Home Cost Solar Panel Maintenance Cost

 ⦁ Turn your solar system off: This is the step you shouldn’t miss because cleaning while your system is on will cause damage to it.

-⦁ Check and inspect for cracks: Don’t clean these cracks with water since it may hurt your system.
+⦁ Check and inspect for cracks: Don’t clean these cracks with water since it may damage your system.
 Call a professional to inspect and conduct repairs.

 ⦁ Get all dirt and debris out: Clean off the leaves or any loose debris before rinsing with water.

-⦁ Clean with soapy water or vinegar solution: It’s important not to use chemical solutions in cleaning your solar panels since they will do more harm than good.
-Spray the panels and use a cloth or solar panel brush to clean it.
+⦁ Clean with soapy water or vinegar solution: It’s important not to use chemical solutions when cleaning your solar panels since they will do more harm than good.
+Spray the panels and use a cloth or solar panel brush to clean them.

-⦁ Rinse and dry: Rinse your panels with water and squeegee them dry.
+⦁ Rinse and dry: Rinse your panels with water and dry afterwards.
 Don’t forget to dry the edges!

 ⦁ Monitor your solar system: Check whether the output increases after cleaning.
 If it didn’t, there might still be some residue, and you may need to call a professional to inspect it thoroughly.
 If it does, then you did great!